 i.
 “Chains of gold, and golden rings, were ensigns of magistracy and civil power.
 As these chains encompassed their necks, or the rings their wrists and fingers, as the signs of the offices in virtue of which they acted; so violence, oppressive conduct, encompassed them.”
 (Clarke)

 ii.
 We appreciate the poetic power of Asaph’s description.
 We see the wicked man with an ostentatious necklace of pride.
-He is covered with an impressive garment, but that covering is violence towards others.
+He is covered with an impressive garment, but that covering is violence toward others.
 He is so filled with good food that his eyes bulge with abundance, and he has more than heart could wish.
 His mouth always scoffs and speaks wickedly, and his mouth is set…against the heavens.
 Worst of all, everyone seems to hear about this wicked man and his prosperity, because it seems as if his tongue walks through the earth.

 iii.
 “The whole passage is a masterly picture of these darlings of fortune: overblown, overweening; laughable if they were not so ruthless; their vanity egging them on to hector the very universe.”
 (Kidner)